xd3262nd/FinalProjectJava/README.md

 ====================

 This program is mainly to deal with your `to-do list`.
 It is a very intuitive applications and easy to navigate around.
-This application contains two GUI window: `ToDoListManager` and `searchGUI` Database is stored under the `ListStore` and is being controlled through `ListController`.
+This application contains two GUI window: `ToDoListManager` and `searchGUI`.

+Database is stored under the `ListStore` and is being controlled through `ListController`.

 `Task` class is being created to handled the Task object.

 There are several features as listed below: